ManolisCraftedTech/ManolisCraftedTech/readme.md

 ![PowerShell](https://img.shields.io/badge/PowerShell-5391FE?style=flat-square&logo=powershell&logoColor=white)

 ## 🎯 About Me
 I'm a Security Operations Engineer based in Greece, with previous experience as a Senior Security Analyst within a 24/7 SOC at a leading MSSP, supporting the security operations of 60+ enterprise customers.
 With 7 years of total IT experience across help desk, networking, SOC, and security engineering, I've developed hands-on expertise in SIEM, threat detection, incident response, security operations, and detection engineering.I'm currently working toward Cloud Security Engineering (Azure & AWS), with GRC and broader enterprise security roles also on my radar.
-I hold **CDSA**, **SC-200** and **AZ-900**, and I document what I build and break in the home labs below.
+I hold **CDSA**, **SC-200** and **AZ-900**, and I document what I build and break in the home labs below while pursuing advanced industry certifications.

 ## 🛡️ Featured Projects